5 Tips to optimize images for web

 An image’s resolution essentially refers to its size.
 Raster files can be either low- or high-resolution files.
 Low-resolution raster images are ordinarily used for display-only purposes, such as websites, emails, and apps.
 High-resolution images are usually used for files that necessitate physical printing.
 For vector files, the resolution is arbitrary.
 Unless a vector file is converted to a raster file, it will always maintain a level of perpetual scalability outside that of pixel-based raster images.

 Computer monitors and other screens display imagery at a lower resolution than that of any physical reproduction.
-The most common resolution for imagery displayed on screen is 72 DPI (dots per inch).
-It’s important to note that five inches at 72 DPI is not a physical five inches.
+The most common resolution for imagery displayed on the screen is 72 DPI (dots per inch).
+It’s important to note that five inches at 72 DPI are not physically five inches.
 A five-inch image at 72 DPI will either print at about 1/4 scale or will print at five inches, but appear very pixelated.
 Whenever you see a blurry or pixelated image, this means an insufficient file size was created or used.
-Standard print resolution is 300 DPI.
-Therefore, if your file size is five inches at 300 DPI, that is a "real life" five inches.
-There are some rare occasions that may necessitate lower DPI than 72 or higher than 300.
+The standard print resolution is 300 DPI.
+Therefore, if your file size is five inches at 300 DPI, that is a “real-life” five inches.
+There are some rare occasions that may necessitate a lower DPI than 72 or higher than 300.
 For those that require higher DPI, vector files will always suffice.

 When it comes to resizing images, it’s important to avoid taking a large image and cramming it into a smaller box using CSS.